-We have had some cases where users have issues after an OEM updated their hardware, this also caused some issues with the Killer Control Center showing an error.
+We have had some cases where users have issues after an OEM updated their hardware, or a Windows Update caused some issues with the Killer Control Center showing an error.

 This happens when the OEM updates the driver properly but the Microsoft Store does not update the version of the Killer Control Center.
 Some users were unsure of where and how to fix the error they were receiving.
 This is done by clicking on Start, and going to the Microsoft Store by opening it.

 Updating the Killer Control Center in Microsoft Store.
 (Part 1)